rdadolf/thriftbench/Building_Thrift.md

 ### Install Thrift

-Edit your .pydistutils.cfg file to set a local installation path for python libraries.
+Thrift's `PY_PREFIX` environment variable is ignored in favor of using the python installation conventions.
+To install thrift libraries in a custom location, edit your `.pydistutils.cfg` file to set a local installation path for python libraries.
 For instance:

         [install]
         install-path = PYTHON_PREFIX